safriaduo/heroes-of-hecanos/docs/infrastructure/TERRAFORM.md

 regarding your AWS account, domain names, and Firebase project.
 For a list of the keys expected in this file, look at `staging/variables.tf` where they are defined.

+Notes: the SSH variable can be generated inside the Key Pairs section inside AWS console.
+To get the public key you can extract it from the private key using key-gen (bash tools)

 ## Creating a Staging Envinroment